-August 4, 2020
+August 20, 2020

 SHSAA - COVID-19 Update

 These videos are provided by the West Central District Athletic Association to provide support for grass roots development of Track and Field officials.
 Thanks to Jody Polowick of the Sun West Distance Learning Centre for her time and technical expertise in the production of this series.
 Thanks to our Sask.
 Athletics officials for their ongoing help and expertise.
 Thanks to the students of Outlook High School for their demonstration help in this series.